ALEHACKsp/Triller-User-Info-Grabber/README.md

 ```
 pip3 install requests==2.24.0
 ```
-1. Edit the targeted celebrities in the variables instance attribute if you want to.
-I could not be bothered making it more user-friendly, I was not planning on releasing it.
+1. Edit the targeted celebrities in the "variables" instance attribute if you want to.
+I could not be bothered making it more user-friendly — I was not planning on releasing it.
 2. Run main.py
 3. All set!